 Authentic Bolognese Sauce

-I have been asked a few times for a Traditional Bolognese Sauce and after asking some friends and family, I am happy to say this is about an Authentic Bolognese Sauce is going to get without going to Bologna.
+I have been asked a few times for a real Bolognese Sauce and after asking some friends and family, I am happy to say this is about an Authentic Bolognese Sauce is going to get without going to Bologna.

 After spending a few days in Milan last spring, my eldest daughter who is a lover of anything and everything Lasagna, decided she had to try La Lasagna Milanese, which is made with a Bolognese Sauce.

 The Lasagna consists of Bolognese Sauce, Besciamella Sauce, Parmesan Cheese and Lasagna noodles.
 A very rich and delicious Pasta dish.
 And yes she loved every mouth full.
+Although she also said she prefers our Classic Lasagna.

 How to make Bolognese Sauce

-- Start by chopping the carrot, celery and onion very finely, but not too fine that it turns into a pulp.
+Start by chopping the carrot, celery and onion very finely, but not too fine that it turns into a pulp while cooking.

-- Then in a medium to large pot add the olive oil and the chopped vegetables, cook the mixture covered on low heat until the onion is transparent.
+Then in a medium to large pot add the olive oil and the chopped vegetables, cook the mixture covered on low heat until the onion is transparent.

-- Raise the heat to medium and add the ground beef and pork, stirring and breaking up the meat as it cooks and browns.
+Raise the heat to medium and add the ground beef and pork, stirring and breaking up the meat as it cooks and browns.
+Raise the heat to high and add the red wine and cook until the wine has evaporated.
+The liquid should evaporate without burning the meat or veggies.

-- Lower the heat to medium and add the tomato paste and Tomato Puree (not stewed or pelati or fresh tomatoes), salt pepper and a whole bay leaf or two.
+Lower the heat to medium and add the tomato paste and Tomato Puree (not stewed or pelati or fresh tomatoes), salt pepper and a whole bay leaf or two.

-- Bring the sauce to a boil, then gradually lower the heat to the lowest level.
+Bring the sauce to a boil, then gradually lower the heat to the lowest level.
 Cover the pot, and stir occasionally.
+The sauce must cook slow and low for three hours, do not boil or the sauce will burn.
+During the last 15-20 minutes of cooking, raise the heat a little and cook on a slow boil stirring often.

-- After three hours remove the bay leaf and add the milk, heat the sauce thoroughly, for a couple of minutes.
+After three hours remove the bay leaf and add the milk, heat the sauce thoroughly, for a couple of minutes.

-- Serve over cooked pasta.
+Serve over cooked pasta.

 What is the best pasta to serve with Bolognese Sauce?